nullstack/nullstack.github.io/articles/context-loading.md

 ---
-title: Context Network
+title: Context Loading
-description: The network object is a proxy in the framework store part of your context and gives you information about API calls
+description: The loading object is a proxy in the framework store part of your context and gives you information about API calls
 ---

-The network object is a proxy in the *framework store* part of your context and gives you information about API calls.
+The loading object is a proxy in the *framework store* part of your context and gives you information about API calls progress.

 This key is *readonly* and available only in the *client* context.

 The following keys are available in the object:

-- *processing*: boolean
 - *[serverFunctionName]*: boolean

-When a [server function](/server-functions) is called, processing will be set to true, when it's resolved processing will be set back to false.

-Besides *processing* a key with the name of the [server function](/server-functions) invoked will be set to true temporarily.
+When a [server function](/server-functions) is called a key with the name of the [server function](/server-functions) invoked will be set to true until the response is resolved.

 Any other key you invoke will always return false instead of undefined for consistency.